dippynark/kfmt/README.md

-      --comment                     Comment each output file with the path of the corresponding input file --create-missing-namespaces   Create missing Namespace manifests -d, --discovery                   Use API Server for discovery -f, --filter stringArray          Filter kind.group from output manifests (e.g. Deployment.apps or Secret) -h, --help                        Print help text -i, --input stringArray           Input files or directories containing manifests.
+      --comment                     Comment each output file with the path of the corresponding input file --create-missing-namespaces   Create missing Namespace manifests -d, --discovery                   Use API Server for discovery -f, --filter stringArray          Filter Kind.group from output manifests (e.g. Deployment.apps or Secret) -g, --gvk-scope stringArray       Add GVK scope mapping Kind.group/version:Cluster or Kind.group/version:Namespaced to discovery
+  -h, --help                        Print help text -i, --input stringArray           Input files or directories containing manifests.
 If no input is specified /dev/stdin will be used
   -k, --kubeconfig string           Path to the kubeconfig file used for discovery (default "/.kube/config")